daronphang/coding_resources/architectures/API/RPC/_RPC.md

 ## RPC (Remote Procedure Call)

 RPC is a powerful technique for constructing distributed, client-server based applications.
+RPC is an architectural style for distributed systems.
 It allows a program on one machine to call a procedure (subroutine/service) on another machine in a different address space than its own.
 The procedure may be on the same system or a different system connected on a network.
-Supports both XML and JSON-RPC.
+Supports both XML-RPC and JSON-RPC.

 Idea behind RPC is that a program can call and execute a subroutine just like it would call a local subroutine, but the network communication details are hidden from the user.
 RPC calls are defined through routines contained in the RPC protocol.
 It is not a transport protocol but a method of using existing communication features in a transparent way.